pawurb/mevlog-rs/README.md

 - regexp search by emmited event names
 - search by ENS domain names
 - filter txs based on their position in a block
-- search by root method calls
+- search by root and sub calls
 - track smart contract storage changes
 - detect validator bribes
 - filter txs by value and real (including bribe) gas prices and cost